qetr1ck-op/blog-source/source/_posts/Front-End-Interview-Questions.md

 declaredVariable; // 1
 ```

-Note: this will not work in strict mode.
+> Note: this will not work in `strict mode`.

 `undefined` means, value of the variable is not defined.
-JavaScript has a global variable `undefined` whose value is "undefined" and `typeof undefined` is also "undefined".
-Remember, `undefined` is not a constant or a keyword. `undefined` is a type with exactly one value: `undefined`.
+JavaScript has a global variable `undefined` whose value is "undefined" and `typeof undefined` is also "undefined"

-`null` means empty or non-existent value which is used by programmers to indicate “no value”. `null` is a primitive value and you can assign `null` to any variable. `null` is not an object, it is a primitive value.
-For example, you cannot add properties to it.
+`null` means empty or non-existent value which is used by programmers to indicate “no value”. `null` is a primitive value and you can assign `null` to any variable.
+You cannot add properties to it.
 Sometimes people wrongly assume that it is an object, because `typeof null` returns "object".

-With non strict comparison th `null == undefined` is `true`, because that is in [spec](http://es5.github.io/x11.html#x11.9.3), and here [learn.javascript.ru](https://learn.javascript.ru/types-conversion#специальные-значения)
+With non strict comparison th `null == undefined` is `true`, because that is in [spec](http://es5.github.io/x11.html#x11.9.3).

-### What are the differences between "==" and "==="?
+#### What are the differences between "==" and "==="?

 **Answer:** The simplest way of saying that, `==` will not check types and `===` will check whether both sides are of same type.
 So, `==` under the hood converts to number type if they have not the same type and then do the comparison.

 `===` compares the types and values.
 Hence, if both sides are not same type, answer is always false.
 For example, if you are comparing two strings, they must have identical character sets.
 For other primitives (number, boolean) must share the same value.

-### What is a potential pitfall with using "typeof bar === "object"" to determine if bar is an object?
+#### Why "typeof bar === object" isn't  right?
 How can this pitfall be avoided?

 **Answer:** Use `Object.prototype.toString.call(<object>)` or use Duck Typing.

-### Rapid fire table of primitive type conversions:
+#### Rapid fire table of primitive type conversions:

 | Question                                    | Answer                                                                                                                    |
 |---------------------------------------------|---------------------------------------------------------------------------------------------------------------------------|